| |

 An offering which the king gives to Ptah-Sokar-Osiris, the Lord of Schetit, Nefertem-Horhekenu, the Great Ennead, the Lords of the necropolis.

-May your Ba is useful to you and sweet breath be in your nose.
+May your Ba be useful to you and sweet breath be in your nose.

 May Anubis puts his arms on your limbs.